No Heat? Clean Your Flame Sensor

 The Story

-Texas preferred a simple yet effective cleaning method using a dollar bill.
-"My preferred method for cleaning the flame sensor is to take a dollar bill, kind of fold it up, and use this to get in there and clean all that stuff off there," he explained.
-This method avoids scratching the sensor, unlike sandpaper, which can cause damage over time.
+Once the sensor was located, the next step was cleaning.
+Texas shared his preferred method: 'My preferred method for cleaning the flame sensor is to take a dollar bill, kind of fold it up, and use this guy's shirt and all this rough area here to get in there and clean all that stuff off there.'
+This unconventional but effective technique avoids the damage that sandpaper could cause, ensuring the sensor remained intact while restoring its functionality.

 Need Heating, Cooling or Plumbing Help?